-- with an occupational disability of less than 35%, a gradually decreasing supplement in the third, fourth and fifth year of occupational disability up to, respectively, 75% (3rd year), 50% (4th year) and 25% (5th year) of the annual income, multiplied by your disability percentage; - with an occupational disability between 35% and 80% or 80% to 100% but not permanent, a supplement of up to 75% of the annual income in respect of the disability degree up to the maximum daily wage during the wage related period.
+- with an occupational disability of less than 35%, a gradually decreasing supplement in the third, fourth and fifth year of occupational disability up to, respectively, 75% (3rd year), 50% (4th year) and 25% (5th year) of the annual income, multiplied by your disability percentage; - with a degree of disability between 35% and 80% or if the disability is between 80% and 100% but not permanent, a supplement of up to 75% of the annual income in respect of the disability degree up to the maximum daily wage during the wage related period.
 If you culpably use less than 50% of your remaining capacity you are not eligible for this supplement.